oracle/graal/substratevm/Resources.md

 See also the [guide on assisted configuration of Java resources and other dynamic features](Configuration.md#assisted-configuration-of-native-image-builds).

-## Resource Bundles on Native Image
+## Resource Bundles in Native Image

 Java localization support (`java.util.ResourceBundle`) enables Java code to load L10N resources and show the right user messages suitable for actual runtime settings like time locale and format, etc.